Items filtered by date: December 2021

 If you often wear high heels, it is suggested that you switch to flatter, wider, and more comfortable shoes.
 Why?
 Frequently wearing high heels holds your feet into an unnatural position, forcing the balls of your feet to bear too much weight, squishing your toes together, and sometimes even changing the way that you walk.
 Some of the foot and ankle issues caused or made worse by wearing high heels include corns, calluses, hammertoes, bunions, Haglund’s deformity, blisters, nail problems, plantar fasciitis, Morton’s neuroma, metatarsalgia, stress fractures, ankle injuries, and a tight Achilles tendon.
 If you are afflicted with any of these conditions, it is strongly advised that you seek the care of a podiatrist.

 High heels have a history of causing foot and ankle problems.
-If you have any concerns about your feet or ankles, contact Jeffrey P. Taylor, DPM from North Texas Podiatry Associates.
-Our doctor can provide the care you need to keep you pain-free and on your feet.
+If you have any concerns about your feet or ankles, contact one of our podiatrist from North Texas Podiatry Associates.
+Our doctors can provide the care you need to keep you pain-free and on your feet.

 Effects of High Heels on the Feet